 Bio

 Bethani Blake (b.
-1999) is an artist, curator, and educator based in Hartford, CT.
-She received her B.F.A in Painting and Performing Arts at the Savannah College of Art and Design in 2021 and has exhibited work in Connecticut.
-Georgia, and Ohio.
-Blake is currently the Amistad Associate Curator for the African Diaspora at the Wadsworth Atheneum Museum of Art where she organizes exhibitions and heads an artist residency.
+1999) is an artist, curator, and educator based in West New York, New Jersey.
+Originally from Columbus, Ohio, she received her B.F.A in Painting and Performing Arts at the Savannah College of Art and Design in 2021 and has exhibited work in group and solo exhibitions throughout Connecticut, Georgia, and Ohio.
+Upon graduating from SCAD, Blake began working in museums and art centers such as the Whitney Museum of American Art, the Wexner Center for the Arts at The Ohio State University, and the Wadsworth Atheneum Museum of Art where she most recently held the title of Associate Curator for the African Diaspora and stewarded the permanent collection through scholarly research, organized exhibitions, and managed an artist residency for teen photographers.
+Blake has recently relocated the New York City area to focus on her studio practice.

 Artist Statement

-Blake translates a present day world which depicts personal nostalgia, recontextualizing appropriated and personal images.
-A first generation Black person in an immediate family of white Americans, she grew up surrounded by iconography and other paraphernalia specific to American culture and first-world consumption.
-Conflicting agency as a consequence of existing between contradictory circumstances, she chooses to acknowledge this connection which drives her to depict an experience in contemporary society with subject matter related to cultural movements specific to the turn of the twenty-first century and present day.
+I translate a present day world bridging personal nostalgia with current interests through recontextualizing appropriated and personal imagery.
+Growing up biracial in the American Midwest, I was surrounded by iconography and other paraphernalia specific to American culture and first-world consumption.
+With conflicting agency as a consequence of existing between contradictory circumstances, I choose to acknowledge this tension which drives me to depict my experiences in American society with subject matter related to globalization and popular culture.

-Her practice involves the systematic curation of information which is accessed through the Internet and interpersonal communication.
-From music to video games, fandom, and social issues, she creates visual work which investigates her relationship to the imagery.
-Blake is most interested in the collapsing of time, how information intersects conceptually, and the irony of her position in the work she is investigating.
+My practice involves the systematic curation of visual information which is accessed through the Internet and interpersonal communication.
+From subculture to video games, fandom, and social commentary, I create physically layered work which investigates my relationship to the imagery.
+I am most interested in the collapse of time, how information intersects conceptually, and the irony of my position in the work I am investigating.

 C/V